 During a septoplasty procedure, the doctor straightens and repositions the nasal septum.
-He or she may trim, reposition or replace nasal cartilage or bone, as well as cut and remove parts of the nasal septum before reinserting them into the correct position.
+He may trim, reposition or replace nasal cartilage or bone, as well as cut and remove parts of the nasal septum before reinserting them into the correct position.

 Rhinoplasty vs. Septoplasty: Which Procedure Is Right for You?